UCIDataScienceInitiative/IntroToJulia/Markdown/ToolingDocumentationCommunity.md

 The main Julia community resources are:

+- [The Julia Slack](https://slackinvite.julialang.org/) - A chatroom for Julia users and Julia help.
+Frequented by core developers.
 - [The JuliaLang Gitter](https://gitter.im/JuliaLang/julia) - A chatroom for Julia users
 - [The Julia Discourse](https://discourse.julialang.org/) - A forum / mailing list for Julia users.
 Frequented by core developers.
 - [The JuliaLang Github Repository](https://github.com/JuliaLang/julia) - The issues/PRs document everything changing in Julia